Gojek: Sponsorships

+Gojek sponsored the Liga 1 from 2017 to 2018 (in 2017 with Traveloka).
+Gojek also sponsored Persib Bandung from 2019.
+Gojek is also one of the local sponsors of the 2023 FIBA Basketball World Cup, which was co-hosted by Indonesia.

 Work culture

 Employees

 Gojek has more than 3,000 employees, including 210 engineers in its three Jakarta-based headquarters, a data science office in Singapore, and an engineering facility in India.
 The company announced $500 million investment to expand in South East Asia, starting with ride-hailing service in 4 new countries mid-2018.
 This expansion will add to their number of existing partners, which as of May 2018 includes a fleet of over 1,000,000 drivers, 125,000 merchants for Go-FOOD, and 30,000 professionals for their Go-MASSAGE, Go-GLAM, Go-CLEAN and Go-AUTO service.

 Due to the pandemic, Gojek had to lay off 430 employees in June 2020.

 Workplace

 The Gojek headquarters in Jakarta revamped an old mall into a modern working space with a cinema, a playroom with arcade games and pool tables, as well as office cafes and nap rooms.